-- Children show they feel extremely safe, secure and happy in the nursery and arrangements for safeguarding the children are robust. - An extremely effective key person system, which clearly works in practice provides children with stability and helps them to form positive relationships and gain confidence and self-esteem. - Children's learning and development is closely monitored through precise assessment and includes all those involved in their learning.
+- Children show they feel extremely safe, secure and happy in the nursery and arrangements for safeguarding the children are robust.
+An extremely effective key person system, which clearly works in practice provides children with stability and helps then to form positive relationships and gain confidence and self-esteem. - The provision for children to play and learn outdoors is a great strength of the nursery, with its excellent outdoor play areas and the provision of the 'Forest School' sessions. - Children's learning and development is closely monitored through precise assessment and includes all those involved in their learning.
 Consequently, the planning is sharply focused and leads to rapid development for children, taking account of their starting points. - A superb and dynamic supportive management system is in place.
-Practitioners are encouraged to take on additional responsibilities within the nursery, which raises morale and makes them feel valued and highly motivated.
+Practitioners are encouraged to take on additional responsibilities in the nursery, which raises morale and makes them feel valued and highly motivated.
 They engage in highly effective methods of performance management and professional development.
-Consequently, practitioners are enthused and knowledgeable. - Children benefit hugely from the highly successful partnership between the practitioners and parents, ensuring key information is shared between them. - Rigorous systems for reflecting on practice, involving the provider, manager, practitioners, parents and children, identify priorities for continued improvement.
-The nursery actively seeks critique from external professionals to monitor the quality of teaching and learning.
+Consequently, practitioners are enthused and knowledgeable. - Children benefit hugely from the highly successful partnership between the practitioners and parents, ensuring key information is shared between them. - Rigorous systems for reflecting on practice, involving the provider, managers, practitioners, parents and children, identify priorities for continued improvement.
+The nursery actively self-critique themselves to monitor the quality of teaching and learning.